BLOG

 8. Cleaning and Lawn Service

-With so much time spent on medical appointments, school runs and errands, household maintenance is likely the last thing a family wants to do.
-The gift of a cleaning or lawn service can be a godsend.
-Yes, you can always offer to do it yourself.
-And often this is very appreciated.
-But for some, accepting this type of help from a friend can be uncomfortable.
+With so much time spent on medical appointments, school runs and errands, household maintenance often falls to the bottom of the list.
+The gift of a cleaning or lawn service can be a godsend to a family.
+Yes, you can always offer to do it yourself, and often this is very appreciated.
+But for some, getting this type of help from a friend can be uncomfortable.
 It may be easier for them to accept if it is done by a professional.

 9. A Break and Some Fun